luhmann/tutorial-ng2-weather-app/steps/003-getting-started.md

 The two screens share no elements in exactly the same configuration, so we can assume that they are different "pages".
 In web development this usually means that we are going to use different URLs to access them.
-Different URLS are one useful high-level conceptually distinction naturally existent in a well conceptualized app, so you can use it to divide your work.
+Different URLS are one useful high-level, conceptual distinction existing naturally in a well conceptualized app.
+So you can use it as a first rough measurement to divide your app into smaller pieces.

 Below that level, it is a matter of separating different parts of any one page into user stories that fit within one sprint and are well defined.
 We also want to add to the app feature by feature instead of releasing half-finished work.
 So we will not separate for example writing the markup and writing the styles.